Peter Judge (cricketer)

 Peter Francis Judge (10 May 1916, Cricklewood, Middlesex – 4 March 1992, Camden, London) was an English cricketer.
 He was a right-arm fast-medium bowler and played for Middlesex and Glamorgan.
 In a career spanning 14 years, he appeared in 68 first-class matches.
 He is notable in cricket history for having recorded the fastest pair ever, at Cardiff Arms Park against the visiting Indians in 1946.
-He was dismissed by two consecutive balls within the space of a minute, when his captain decided to reverse the batting order, having been forced to follow on.
+He was dismissed by off the second ball he faced in the second innings, making it a pair in the space of three balls, when his captain decided to reverse the batting order, having been forced to follow on.